Do students with disabilities really become FLEX finalists?

 How can I register my child to participate in FLEX?

 Registering for FLEX is easy and there is no need to do it in advance of the Round 1 testing day.
-To register simply come to your testing center at the appointed time with your Georgian passport or birth certificate, a passport sized photo and a pen.
+To register simply come to your testing center at the appointed time with your original Georgian passport/ID or birth certificate (original), a passport sized photo and a pen.
 Nothing else is needed.
 All students who are eligible and who come with the necessary documentation will be registered and tested.

 My child holds citizenship in Georgia and another country.
 Can he/she participate?